Assistance programs from Metropolitan Development Council Pierce County.

 The Confidential Women’s Center offers patient care for low income women and families who are experiencing homelessness.

 A Behavioral Health and Recovery Center is for clients suffering from addiction.
 It coordinates emergency shelter to detoxification, out-patient counseling, and mental health treatment and family support counseling.
 There are also Detoxification Centers run by MDC.
+After stability, clients can find houses based on their income or supportive homes to live in.

 The counties Housing Office is located at 721 South Fawcett, Room 204, call 253-597-6728.
 For energy bill assistance, call 253-572-5557 or weatherization in Tacoma can be contacted at 253-593-2336.
 The primary Metropolitan Development Council Pierce County is located at 721 South Fawcett.
 Call (253) 383-3921.